 In cases where a caretaker is not in the immediate area, a cordless phone or an emergency alert device may be required.
 The emergency alert devices place an outgoing phone call when a button is pressed.
 Some services allow you to have the call go to someone you know, while others require a monthly subscription fee and they go to an emergency assistance center.

 One problem with using cordless phones or medical alert devices is that most of these devices aren't waterproof and they won't survive a drop in the tub.
 So if you use these devices, ensure they are safely away from the tub but still in reach.

 If someone in the building or surrounding buildings is available to help, then walkie-talkie-type radios or wireless intercoms can be used.
 Most of these devices are not waterproof either so if they get wet, that may defeat their purpose.

 One of the ways people who live in retirement communities can use products like these is to give a portable unit to a trusted neighbor.
 If they have problems getting out of the tub, the neighbor can call for help.

 No matter what device is chosen it must be easily reachable and it should be placed where it cannot fall in the tub, or it should be waterproof.
 It also must be battery powered since with anything else there is a risk of electrocution.

 Once a device is installed, everyone involved will feel a greater sense of security by just knowing that in the event of a crisis a means of contacting help is available.
 Or perhaps all the disabled or elderly person needs is help every time he or she gets out of the tub.
 In either case, there are devices available that can meet these needs.

-For an intercom system that works perfectly for disabled people and the elderly, check out the WireFree wireless intercom system.
+intercom system that works perfectly for disabled people and the elderly, check out the WireFree wireless intercom system.
 Also click here to see the article titled: Wireless Intercom for the Elderly or Disabled.